Which Apple Watch color should you get?

 Call it iconic or perhaps boring, but the stainless steel Apple Watch model is the one we still like the best.
 Featuring a color that doesn't call a lot of attention to itself, it's the one that doesn't scream scuffs and scrapes.
-As a bonus, this version and the silver aluminum model are the ones that will most closely match most lugs on third-party bands.
+As a bonus, this version and the silver aluminum model are ones that come closest to matching most lugs on third-party bands.

-Also iconic, the silver aluminum Apple Watch is also impressive and traditional.
-It's the one you want if you're looking for something that's not flashy, goes with everything, and does a fair job of hiding marks.
+Also iconic, the silver aluminum Apple Watch is impressive, durable, and traditional.
+It's the one you want if you're looking for something that's not flashy, goes with everything, and does a fairly good job at hiding scrapes and marks.

-If you want a color that makes the Apple Watch display melt away, that will never be too bright or distracting, and features a full-on "blackout," say hello to this impressive Apple Watch model.
-Just make sure you can find lugs to match it.
+If you want a color that makes the Apple Watch look subtle (and will never be too bright or distracting) then say hello to this impressive Apple Watch Edition model.
+Titanium makes it lightweight, while still featuring a strong durable frame that even has a special coating that resists stains and fingerprints.
+Just make sure you can find lugs to match.

 Apple uses the Space Gray color on most of its products, including Macs, iPhones, and iPads.
 On the Apple Watch, the color adds a ruggedness perhaps missing on the other models.
 If you love space black but are on a budget, this is the one to get.